taykaiz/sgdatabot/README.md

 and obtain a bot token that is registered to your unique bot name.
 Your *bot name* and *bot token* will be required in a later configuration step.

-#### Requesting for API access to Data.gov.sg
-In order request for data from Data.gov.sg, you will have to [request for API access](https://data.gov.sg/developer) and obtain an *API token*, which will be required in a later configuration step.
-Please subscribe to the mailing list to be notified of any API offline and maintanence periods, which will result in certain features of this chatbot to be unavailable.

 #### Requesting for API access to LTA DataMall
 In order request for data from LTA DataMall, you will have to [request for API access](https://www.mytransport.sg/content/mytransport/home/dataMall/request-for-api.html) and obtain an *API token*,